Subscribe to our weekly e-newsletter Newsbite for updates on our regular program of courses, events and writing groups.

-If you are interested in convening your own writing group and would like to add your group to the database, contact us!
-You may also wish to read our resource sheet, How to Start a Writers’ Group.
+If you are interested in convening your own writing group and would like it to be listed, contact us!
+You may also wish to read our resource sheet, How to Start a Writing Group.
+Writing NSW also hosts online writing groups.
+Contact us to find out how you can start an online group using our Zoom account.

 Writing Group Search